SwapnilB31/BookMyVaccine/FAQ.md

 All Text Inputs need to be submitted for their values to be saved on the device.
 Pin Code is entered by a Text Field, and all text fields have a submit button right next to them (The submit button is a blue checkmark).
 You need to press the submit button to save that value.
 This is also true for the API Key field.

+## My alert stopped running unexpectedly.
+Why did that happen and how do I avoid it?

+Your alert runs as long as the App is in the background.
+When you clear all your recent apps (including) this one, the app and all its associated processes are killed by the Operating System.
+Make sure that you don't clear all recent apps when an alert is running.
+Instead you should remove apps that no longer need to be in the background, one by one.

 ## I denied the SMS read permission at App Startup and now I can't login.
 How can I fix that?

 You can grant settings to apps manually by going to your Phone Settings: